 So we aspire to please Him, whether we are here in this body or away from it.
 10For we must all appear before the judgment seat of Christ, that each one may receive his due for the things done in the body, whether good or bad.
 11Therefore, since we know what it means to fear the Lord, we try to persuade men.
 What we are is clear to God, and I hope it is clear to your conscience as well.

 EXCERPT FROM THE PRESCIENCE

-Daniel focused his eyes on Nidal’s.
+Daniel scooted up closer.
 “Do you know that no one in history, out of the thousands who were crucified by the Romans, survived the crucifixion?”

 “What do you mean?”
 Nidal asked.

-“There isn’t a single recorded case of anyone ever being crucified by the Romans who came down off the cross alive.
+“There isn’t a single recorded case of anyone ever crucified by the Romans who came down off the cross alive.
 Every person who was crucified by the Romans died.
 Don’t you think that if one person, especially someone as controversial as Jesus, had managed to survive, it would have been widely known and reported?
-Plus, think of all the eyewitnesses who saw Yeshua die.
-And the scriptures tell us that the Roman guard speared him in the side just to make sure he was dead.”
+Plus, think of the eyewitnesses who saw Jesus die.
+The scriptures also tell us the Roman guard speared him in the side to make sure he was dead.”